 Fuel reimbursement or fuel card

-Employers provide a fuel card to offset the costs of gas.
-In most cases the fuel card is provided on top of a car allowance.
+Employers provide fuel cards to offset the cost of gas.
+In most cases, a fuel card is provided in addition to a car allowance.

 Are car allowances and reimbursements taxable?